 The right to name newborns

-The questioner asked that he and his wife agreed that they will name their newborn Yusuf if it is a boy, or Leila if it is a girl.
-The wife [now] wants to use different names out of spite and out of rebellion against her husband.
+We have received a question, wherein the questioner indicated that he and his wife agreed that they will name their newborn Yusuf if it is a boy, or Leila if it is a girl.
+The wife now wants to use different names out of spite and out of rebellion against her husband.

 Who has the right to name children when the parents disagree?

-What is the ruling in my going against my wife and desire to name our children with names dear to me?
+What is the ruling in going against my wife and desire to name our children with names that are dear to me?

-When spouses disagree about naming their newborn, the husband has the right to name the newborn – male or female – because the Prophet said, “Verily, on Judgment Day you will be called forth with your names and the names of your fathers.
-So choose your names well.”2 [In this hadith] the phrasing and its imperative address males; and the father is the one who provides for the family, so one of his rights is choosing the newborn’s name.
+Concerning the question, when spouses disagree about naming their newborn, the husband has the right to name the newborn – male or female – because the Prophet (peace and blessings be upon him) said, “Verily, on Judgment Day you will be called forth with your names and the names of your fathers.
+So choose your names well” (Abu Dawud).
+In this hadith, the phrasing and its imperative address males; and the father is the one who provides for the family, thus one of his rights is choosing the newborn’s name.

-We advise the petitioner and his wife to come to an agreement, and not to leave Shaytan any opportunity to come between them.
+We advise the petitioner and his wife to come to an agreement, and not to give Shaytan any opportunity to come between them.